Activities at Karachi Port Trust

 PORT QASIM

-A total of six ships were engaged at PQA berths during the last 24 hours, out of them three ships, Mol Presence, Interasia Accelerate and Lusail left the port on today morning while two more ships, EF Amma and Hafnia Seine are expected to sail on today afternoon.
+A total of seven ships were engaged at PQA berths during the last 24 hours, out of them three ships, EF Emma, Hafnia Seine and Al-Thakira left the port on today morning while another ship ‘Fisher’ is expected to sail on today afternoon.

-There are 05 ships at Outer Anchorage of Port Qasim, out of them three ships, EF Amma, Celyon Breeze and Bolan & two more ships, Xin Hai Tong and Bateleur scheduled load/offload Container, Cement, Mogas, Coal and LPG are expected to take berths at QICT, MW-2, FOTCO, MW-4 and SSGC respectively on today 24th July, Meanwhile two more container ships, Seaspan Ganges and ONE Modern are due to arrive at port on Thursday July 25th, 2024.
+There are 05 ships at Outer Anchorage of Port Qasim, out of them two ships, Gulf Diamond and Bolan & four more ships, MSC Positano, Maersk Cairo, Seaspan Ganges and ONE Modern scheduled load/offload Rice, Mogas and Container are expected to take berths at FAP, FOTCO and QICT respectively on Thursday 25th July, 2024 .

 Copyright Business Recorder, 2024